Mixed Models Tutorial: Contrast Coding

 Test: BPT-SLJ -0.58 0.19 -0.36 -0.24 0.66,)

-The fourth set of contrasts uses HypothesisCoding to specify the set of contrasts implementing the loadings of the four principal components of the published LMM based on test scores, not test effects (contrasts) — coarse-grained, that is roughly according to their signs.
+The fourth set of contrasts uses hypothesis coding to specify the set of contrasts implementing the loadings of the four principal components of the published LMM based on test scores, not test effects (contrasts); in other words, roughly according to their signs.
 This is actually a very interesting and plausible solution nobody had proposed a priori.

 • PC1: BPT - Run_r